 I imagine that perhaps some of you are reading this and thinking safari, yes!
 Where do I sign up? ….
 But the thought of doing a trip like this as a vegan makes you have second thoughts.
 Eating is an important part of any travel experience, whether you’re or vegan or not, and I’m here to tell you that vegan safaris are not only possible but a robust reality.

-I count myself as being very lucky to have travelled to Africa quite a few times, and people often ask me how difficult is it to travel there as a vegan.
+I count myself as being very lucky to have traveled to Africa quite a few times, and people often ask me how difficult is it to travel there as a vegan.
 For sure, talking in very general terms, the consumption of meat is big and it features heavily on menus in restaurants across the continent.
 But veganism is also on the rise, especially as awareness of health and environmental challenges gain traction.
 Indeed, more and more voices are citing the fact that plant-based diets were once the “norm” on the continent.
 Many argue that veganism is not a new trend – it is simply a return to traditional African cuisines.

 The Happy Cow app – fantastic for finding both vegetarian and vegan places to eat around the world – currently lists more than 1040 restaurants with vegan options across Africa.
 More than half of these were added in the last couple of years or so.

 I’m happy to report that I’ve successfully led fully vegan trips to Rwanda, and the food was outstanding.
-I also have have vegan trips on the books to South Africa and Botswana – check out upcoming trips to Africa here.
+I also have vegan trips on the books to South Africa and Botswana – check out upcoming trips to Africa here.
 So put safari back on your bucket list where it belongs.

 My favorite facts on all things “big” in Africa